Furlough and SharedWork Program Guidance for Agencies

 OFM State HR will follow up with an email to your HR directors with required files and a report containing names and details for all permanent employees at your agency to assist in completing the required files.
 This report contains a list of all of the required data elements to assist you in completing the application.
 Agencies may use the data to identify any required relief positions or any that meet the narrow exemption criteria above before submitting the list with their application to ESD.
 After an agency’s SharedWork plan is approved, the agency will continue to have the ability to add or remove employees to its approved SharedWork plan.

 Part of the application process requires labor agreement.
 On behalf of agencies, OFM State HR/Labor Relations is currently in discussions with labor.
 As agreements are reached, OFM State HR will send notification to impacted agencies so newly eligible employees can be included within the agency’s SharedWork Program.
 OFM State HR will notify ESD of labor approval by providing a copy of the memorandum of understanding.
 Agencies do not need to include union approval(s) in their application submittal.
 Agencies are encouraged to begin the other parts of the application, including the eligibility list, while these agreements are being reached.
+For higher education institutions which bargain locally, those institutions must work with their labor organizations to obtain agreement.

 Designated agency SharedWork point of contact